vinayhulgar/Best-Practices/README.md

 A consistent and well-thought-out API vocabulary makes for expressive and easy-to-understand code in the next layer up.
 More importantly, a compo-sable vocabulary allows other programmers to use the API in ways you may not have anticipated—a great convenience indeed for the users of the API!

-# Code Is Design
+# :bulb: Code Is Design
 Software designs need to be validated with simulations equates to automated testing.
 Brutal Battery of tests

-# Comment Only What The Code Cannot Say
+# :bulb: Comment Only What The Code Cannot Say
 What of comments that are not technically wrong, but add no value to the code?
 Such comments are noise.
 Comments that parrot the code offer nothing extra to the reader—stating something once in code and again in natural language does not make it any truer or more real.
 Commented-out code is not executable code, so it has no useful effect for either reader or runtime.